nicolasmurgueitio/RandomForestBrainMicrobiome/README.md

 2)	Used  genus-level scaled cell counts (x/10000) processed using Bayesian Reestimation of Abundance with KrakEN:
   Whole Genome Shotgun Sequencing with spike-in

-3)	Looking at 3 different structural neural volumes related to emotional learning: amygdala, hippocampus, insula
+3)	Looking at 4 different structural neural volumes related to emotional learning: amygdala, hippocampus, insula, and anterior cingulate cortex (ACC)

 BrainMicrobiome.R contains the code for analyses